Memorable - and cringe-worthy - moments from the 2016 Campaign | Metro News

 THOSE 'DAMN EMAILS'

 Hillary Clinton got a gift from Bernie Sanders in the first Democratic debate, in October 2015, when he seconded her dismay at all the focus on her use of a private email setup as secretary of state.
 "The American people are sick and tired of hearing about your damn emails," Sanders said.
 That took some air out of the controversy, but it never fully went away.
-Then in June, FBI Director James Comey announced he would not recommend charges against Clinton over the email issue, but said she and her aides had been "extremely careless" in handling classified information.
-The issue took on new life when the FBI announced just 11 days before the election that it was investigating whether there is classified information in newly discovered emails.
+In July, FBI Director James Comey announced he would not recommend charges against Clinton over the email issue, but said she and her aides had been "extremely careless" in handling classified information.
+In the campaign's closing days, Clinton's momentum slowed after the FBI announced it was investigating whether there was classified information in newly discovered emails.
+Then, just two days before the election, Comey said the new batch of emails hadn't changed the FBI's conclusions that Clinton shouldn't face charges.
+Republicans in Congress were sure to have more questions.

 SMALL HANDS.
 EWW.